 In answer to the pressing need for sustained access to arts education in our public schools and the expressed interest of our UCLA Arts students wishing to explore the field of arts education as a possible career trajectory, the School of the Arts and Architecture inaugurated its first school-wide minor in Visual and Performing Arts Education (VAPAE) in May 2010.

 This innovative program addresses an important need in the education of UCLA undergraduates and also provides high quality arts education experiences for K-12 youth and teachers in under-resourced schools and communities in Los Angeles.
 The VAPAE minor provides a sequence of courses designed to introduce up to 40 undergraduates to the key issues and methodologies in the field of arts education, in addition to introducing the students to a broad range of careers in the arts, including K-12 teaching, museum education, art therapy, teaching artistry and arts advocacy.

-The new VAPAE minor builds upon the previous UCLA Arts ArtsBridge program, which served as the School’s pilot program in arts education from 1999-2009, dedicated to introducing undergraduate arts majors to the field.
+The VAPAE program builds upon the previous UCLA Arts ArtsBridge program, which served as the School’s pilot program in arts education from 1999-2009, dedicated to introducing undergraduate arts majors to the field.
 The VAPAE minor incorporates the core curricular sequence of ArtsBridge, and deepens it by requiring four additional courses, including two provided by the UCLA Graduate School of Education and Information Studies.
-VAPAE students explore core issues in arts education, creativity, and social justice, with coursework that focuses on theory and practice for urban communities.
+VAPAE students explore core issues in arts education, creativity and social justice, with coursework that focuses on theory and practice for urban communities.

 • History of Arts Education in UCLA Arts